God's work never stops. Will you help?

 The “hope-less” couple and I worked hard for a while.
 And they learned something: She learned that at times she would want to be judgmental of her husband, but God said no. She would be very angry toward her husband, but she would submit to God and give up her judgmental attitude.
 At times, the husband would get so angry toward his wife that he would want to snap back with sarcasm, something he was skilled at.
 But he knew that Someone higher was asking him to deny himself that little “treat.”
 He would submit to God and bite his tongue.

 She also learned that she had a lot of bitterness and fears in her own life for which she was blaming her husband.
 She found out that God wanted her to take responsibility for feelings with which she had never dealt, so she submitted to God and did the work of change.
-She got healthier.
+Then, she got healthier.

 About a year after the hopeless conversation mentioned above, we had an interesting session.
 This couple did not have anything to work on.
-They were doing so well they had nothing to talk about!
+They were doing so well, they had nothing to talk about!

 She was a little giddy, reminding me of a teenager.
 “We are just having so much fun together!
 It is everything that I married him for in the beginning.”